ps48916/Text-to-Speech/README.md

 # Modules
 As the whole program is Witten in Python3 there is few modules are used you should download them and install them before running the program.
-1.tkinter
-2.pyttsx3
+1. tkinter
+2. pyttsx3

-tkinter Module is used for the creation of the GUI of the program Pyttsx3 Module is used for converting text in audio.
+* tkinter Module is used for the creation of the GUI of the program
+* Pyttsx3 Module is used for converting text in audio.